ALAA-RADWAN/My-Portfolio/README.md

 * Jira framework -> Epic, User story and acceptance criteria, Planning poker, backlog, sprints, Traceability.

 __Exploratory testing__
-  * capable of using Whittaker’s test tours and creating test charter for testing web applications.
+  * capable of using Whittaker’s test tours and creating test charters for testing web applications.

 __Test documentation__
-  * can create test cases and checklists and know how and in which situations to use them effectively.
+  * can create test cases and checklists and know-how and in which situations to use them effectively.
   * able to prepare comprehensive bug reports and provide detailed session reports.

 __SQL databases__